Hello. I’m a science reporter, formerly at the Wall Street Journal.

 Previously, I was a senior reporter at Nature, covering the NIH and biomedical research, and before that, I was a science reporter and news editor at BuzzFeed News.
-I’ve covered science and technology at The Boston Globe, and was a daily news reporter at NBCNews.com.
+I also covered science and technology at The Boston Globe and NBCNews.com.

 Email is the best way to reach me: nidhi.subbaraman@protonmail.com.